chaixshot/Artemis.Plugins.Wrappers/README.md

 # Troubleshooting
 * Make sure Artemis writes the name of the game to the log.
 * If it does not work, submit an issue
-* Supported games will send lighting data to the plugin instead original software.
+* Supported games will send lighting data to the plugin instead of original software.

 # Credits
 * https://github.com/Archomeda/lightfx-extender